IlijaTrifke/vehicle-frontend/README.md

 # 🚗 Vehicle Frontend

-A **React + TypeScript** application developed as part of the Mühlbauer technical assignment.
 The project delivers full **Create, Read, Update, Delete (CRUD)** functionality through a modern, responsive user interface that follows clean architecture principles and best practices.

 ---